lucapette/deloominator/CONTRIBUTING.md

 $ make ci
 ```

-Which runs all the tests and other checks to ensure code quality and consistency.
+Which runs all the linters and tests.

 ## Submit a pull request